Health System and Training Institution Administrators

 Significant synergies exist between the benefits of widespread adoption of point-of-care ultrasonography and healthcare improvement trends (Table 1).
 Ultrasound is a well-documented method of decreasing surgical complications (including iatrogenic pneumothorax, death among surgical patients, accidental puncture or laceration), all of which are Agency for Healthcare Research and Quality (AHRQ) quality improvement measures.
 Adoption of point-of-care ultrasound by healthcare providers within a healthcare system is a proven method of improving patient care, decreasing complications, and improving efficiency (with resultant cost savings).

 Hospital and health system-wide adoption of point-of-care ultrasound will enable facilities to improve their CMS performance standards (clinical process and patient experience) scores and optimize future value-based incentive payments.
-Despite the well-documented benefits of ultrasonography, as of 2010 it is only used in 34 percent of emergency departments (EDs) in California and in only 19 percent of nonacademic EDs in the United States.
-(AHRQ) The primary bottleneck to widespread adoption of ultrasound by careproviders is limited ultrasound training opportunities.
+Despite the well-documented benefits of ultrasonography, as of 2009 it was only used in 34 percent of emergency departments (EDs) in California and in only 19 percent of nonacademic EDs in the United States.
+(Moore, Stein) The primary bottleneck to widespread adoption of ultrasound by careproviders is limited ultrasound training opportunities.

 Clinical Case Studies